drdrej/appbuildr-java-application/README.md

 ==========================

 Author: Andreas Siebert
+-- not stable.

+##Description
+Extension for code-generator tool called appbuidr (https://github.com/drdrej/app-buildr.git).

-Prototype for a java-based app.
+This extension contains transformrs and templates to create a simple a java-based app.

-Example how to use appbuildr - a use-case.
+You can use it as an example - a use-case.

 ##License:
 MIT License (MIT).